hgcl/clara-le/src/posts/sourdough-bread-log.md

 ---

+## 2026-06-12

+To avoid preheating the oven for too long and saving a bit on gas, I am currently trying to adopt a cold bake method:

+- 230 °C for 40 minutes, with the lid on
+- remove the lid and leave it for 10 minutes more

+The resulting bread seems to rise a bit less in the oven and also has less of a crust.
+However, it is good enough for everyday bread and does save a lot of energy.

 ## 2026-05-12

 It is starting to get too hot.
 Doing the first fermentation during the night is not possible anymore, as the dough overferments and the gluten network starts to break down.